-The next day, Will stops by a newspaper stand- the man at the stand some comic no one’s ever heard of called Action Comics #1- when he’s surprised to see that Fred has been freed in no time at all.
+The next day, Will stops by a newspaper stand- the man at the stand is reading some comic no one’s ever heard of called Action Comics #1- when he’s surprised to see that Fred has been freed in no time at all.
 I guess that’s democracy.

 Will heads to the precinct and demands to know what happened- as well as asking about the sign Bourquin made on his forehead- but the officer in charge tells him to let it be.
 He’s trying to help Will out and warns him to have this matter dropped so he doesn’t get a bullet in his head.

 Sometime later, Bourquin and two other officers pull up in their cruiser and offer Will a ride home.
 Will turns it down, but he’s got an early shift and wants to get home early and even rejects Bourquin’s offer of a beer on the house.

 Oh, and the squad car is dragging two bodies on the buffer of their car because that’s normal, right?

 Will heads down an alley and is immediately cut off by the same police cruiser.
 The officers exit and beat the living hell out of him, but we’re not done here.

 The three drag him to a tree where a noose has been prepared for him.
 They slip it around his neck and put a black mask over his head before raising him into the air.
 As Will starts swinging from the poplar tree, his vision fades, but he’s soon dropped.
 The officers cut the noose and warn him to keep his Black nose out of White folks’ business.
 Otherwise, they won’t cut him down next time.

 Angela sputters and shivers as she’s left on the ground with the black hood at her side.